MrkFrcsl98/AES_algorithm/README.md

 - instead of using `Sbox` table, decryption uses `InvSbox` table.
 - instead of using `mixCols` table, decryption uses `InvMixCols` table.

-Beside the change in the tables used for the operations(subBytes, mixColumns), there are also some changes in the order of how `subBytes`, `shiftRows`, `mixColumns`, and `addRoundKey` operations are performed.
+Beside the change in the tables used for the operations(subBytes, mixColumns), there are also some changes in the order of how `subBytes`, `shiftRows`, [mixColumns](https://en.wikipedia.org/wiki/Rijndael_MixColumns), and `addRoundKey` operations are performed.
-During decryption, AES still performed the same steps with the usual initial `addRoundKey` operation, `n` rounds of decryption, and the final round of decryption where `invMixColumns` operation is omitted.
+During decryption, [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) still performed the same steps with the usual initial `addRoundKey` operation, `n` rounds of decryption, and the final round of decryption where `invMixColumns` operation is omitted.

 #### Decryption - Each Round of Decryption